kodecocodes/i9t/swift-2/swift-2.markdown

 }
 ```

 "if case" matching allows you to write more terse conditions rather than using `switch` statements that require a `default` case.
+The following iterates over the `authors` array and slaps each other who is late!

 ```
 var slapLog = ""